 Cameron Doody: Bellhops is a consumer tech platform in the moving services space.
 We are taking this really antiquated market and bringing an entirely new service category to allow our customers to have a hands free moving experience for half the cost of movers.
 When moving, 75% of the country either rents a trunk or begs their friends to help them.
 Personally, I am 30 years old, I am not even going to google a moving company, right?
 I just know I am going to call Matt and Stephen and then ruin their weekends.
 It’s the social norm.

-What bellhops does is that we contract thousands of athletic college students all over the country through our mobile platform to provide moving services that make sense for everybody.
+What bellhops does is that we contract thousands of athletic college students all over the country through our mobile platform to provide moving services like a local moving company residential services that make sense for everybody.
 Taking that huge DIY category of 40 million Americans and providing them with a hands-free option where they can have that full service experience, but they don’t have to pay 1200 dollars.

 What’s your goal for the future?

 C.D.: We are now getting into transportation.
 For the first two and a half years of our business, we were totally focused on building the labour side of the platform – which is what we consider the only non-commodity in moving.
 It doesn’t matter what your tucks look like or, what kind of box you put your stuff in.
 But the people who are coming into your home and interacting with you, that’s what you can build your brand on.
 We spend a lot of time really nailing this demand equilibrium on the labour side.